 Directly linked to the well-being of employees, we must emphasize the importance of company culture for the success of remote work.
 When people work in the same office, creating a positive workplace culture can be an easy and straightforward process.
 However, working remotely can alienate people and simply stop them from socializing.

-Therefore, it’s important to maintain high participation through group meetings and online team building events that will inspire people to stay in touch.
+Therefore, it’s important to maintain high participation through group meetings, pulse surveys, and online team building events that will inspire people to stay in touch.
 Laughing together and doing something unrelated to work can be very restorative for your remote team.
 It can also raise their happiness, mental health, and of course, their productivity and performance.

 Remote work can bring many benefits to your business, but only if you know how to structure and organize your teams.
 Be sure to use these tips to capitalize on the remote work business model and move your company forward in 2020 and beyond.